felix-zenk/onboardapis/README.md

 >
 > For now the only vehicle type covered by this package is trains.

+> **Note:** At the time this package supports the DB ICE Portal from germany and the ÖBB Railnet Regio from austria.
+>
+>

 ---

 ## Installation

-Install the latest version of onboardapis from the PyPI using [pip](https://pip.pypa.io/en/stable/installation/):
+Install the latest version of onboardapis from [PyPI](https://pypi.org/project/onboardapis) using [pip](https://pip.pypa.io/en/stable/installation/):

 ```shell
 $ python -m pip install onboardapis